pts/movemetafs/README.txt

 behave quite differently from regular filesystems:

 -- Permissions and ownerships don't matter.
--- meta/search
-   -- meta/search appears to be an empty folder.
-   -- meta/search and its contents are not writable.
-   -- Listing (the invisible) meta/search/$QUERYSTRING will (re)run the search
-      query specified in $QUERYSTRING, and list all resulting files as symlinks to the principal name of the file inside meta/root.
-See the section ``Search query strings'' for more information about query string syntax and the order of the files returned.
 -- meta/tag
    -- meta/tag and its contents are not writable except for the
       operations listed below.
    -- Listing meta/tag yields all of the tags known by the system, as a
       directory.
    -- Listing `meta/tag/$TAGNAME' is equivalent to listing
+      `meta/search/$TAGNAME' except for the relevance order,
-      `meta/search/$TAGNAME', i.e. it lists all files having that tag.
+      i.e. it lists all files having that tag.
-   -- Creating a new directory in `meta/tag' adds a tag by that name to the
+   -- Creating a new directory in `meta/tag' creates a tag by that name to the
-      system (and returns EINVAL if the tag name is invalid).
+      system.
+Please note
+      it is an error (Invalid argument) to add a non-UTF-8 tag name.
+Since tag names are case-insensitive and accent-insensitive, it is not possible (File exists) to add a tag `BaR' after `bar' has been added.
+   -- Renaming a directory in `meta/tag/' renames the specified tag.
+This
+      operation is quite slow: its speed is proportional to the number of files having that tag.
    -- Removing a directory in `meta/tag/' removes the specified tag from the
       system.
 This is not possible if there are files tagged with it.
    -- Moving a file from `root/...' (or `meta/tag/' or `meta/untag/'